Learn·6 min read·2026-05-15

-CCM (99490) vs TCM (99495 / 99496) in the Same Month: How to Choose
+CCM (99490) vs TCM (99495 / 99496) in the Same Month: The 2026 Rules

 CCM vs TCM in one paragraph

 CCM (99490, 99439, 99491, 99437) is monthly chronic-care management for patients with two or more chronic conditions.
 Billed per calendar month.
 Requires 20+ minutes of staff time (99490) or 30+ minutes of clinician time (99491).
 TCM (99495 moderate, 99496 high complexity) is a one-time 30-day post-discharge service that includes interactive contact within 2 business days plus a face-to-face within 14 days (99495) or 7 days (99496) plus medication reconciliation.
-Both involve care management; only one can be billed per patient per calendar month per Medicare rules.
+Both involve care management; since 2020 Medicare allows both in the same month for the same patient, provided each service independently meets its requirements and no minute of time counts toward both.

 TCM workflow and 30-day window